AntonioLangiu/ecdsa_memory_footprint/README.md

 ## Evaluation

-The result of this comparison for Posix systems can be seen in the table below:
+The result of this comparison for Posix systems can be seen in the table below.
+This size includes also the size of the main;

 | Library     | SHA2 | ECC   | ECDSA |
 |-------------|------|-------|-------|